 The Spinning and Weaving Bee will be out doing a sheep to shawl challenge on TBA.
 They will be taking the wool straight from the sheep, cleaning it, carding it, spinning it, and weave it straight into a shawl.
 The shawl will be raffled off in winter.

 The Friends of Quiet Valley will be doing a plant sale all four days of the Farm Animal Frolic.
 Many of the plants are grown from heritage seeds.
 All the plants have been tended with loving care and are hardy to the weather.
 All proceeds support the educational programming of Quiet Valley.

 Sheep Shearing Saturday TBA beginning at 10:30 and lasting to mid-afternoon.
 Come see sheep shearer Margaret Quinn use hand blades to shear the fleeces off the Quiet Valley sheep.
 The wool from the fleeces is used on the farm as it is washed, spun into yarn, dyed and woven into cloth on the cabin loom during the summer.
 The spinners and weavers will be doing a Sheep to Shawl demonstration where they will take a freshly sheared fleece, spin it into yarn and weave it into a shawl all in one day.

 The Pocono Wildlife Rehabilitation and Education Center’s wildlife presentations –

-Saturday May 27th at 11:30am and 1:30pm Kathy Uhler and her staff will offer presentations on local wildlife with some of the rehabilitation center’s resident animals.
+Saturday TBA at 11:30am and 1:30pm Kathy Uhler and her staff will offer presentations on local wildlife with some of the rehabilitation center’s resident animals.